yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 # Summary

 This proposal introduces the Container Object Storage Interface (COSI), whose purpose is to provide a  standardized representation of object storage instances in Kubernetes with support for the most common object store interfaces.
-Given a common interface, cluster workloads can be made COSI-aware, and able to ingest buckets via the Kubernetes control layer.
-While absolute portability cannot be guaranteed because of incompatibilities between providers, workloads reliant on a given protocol (e.g. one of S3, GCS, Azure Blob) may be defined in a single manifest and deployed wherever that protocol is supported.

-The COSI API will also provide a path towards a community maintained COSI controller, which will be capable of bucket lifecycle operations.
-It is anticipated that the controller provide an API such that pluggable drivers may be written to implement operations specific to the object store provider.

-This proposal does _not_ include a standardized *protocol* or abstraction of storage vendor APIs.
+Goals and non-goals set the scope for the proposal by defining higher level objectives of the design.
+The vocabulary section defineds common words used to describe aspects of the COSI system.
+Following the definitions, the documents states admin and user stories to illustrate how COSI may fulfill cluster user requirements.
+API relationships provides diagrams to illustrate the interconnnections between COSI APIs, user’s workloads, and object store service instances.
+Lastly, the documents states the proposed API specs for the Bucket, BucketContent, and BucketClass objects.

 ## Motivation

 File and block are first class citizens within the Kubernetes ecosystem.
 Object, though very different under the hood, is a popular means of storing data, especially against very large data sources.
 As such, we feel it is in the interest of the community to elevate buckets to a community supported feature.
 In doing so, we can provide Kubernetes cluster users and administrators a normalized and familiar means of managing object storage.

+Given a common interface, cluster workloads can be made COSI-aware, and able to ingest buckets via the Kubernetes control layer.
+While absolute portability cannot be guaranteed because of incompatibilities between providers, workloads reliant on a given protocol (e.g. one of S3, GCS, Azure Blob) may be defined in a single manifest and deployed wherever that protocol is supported.

+The COSI API will also provide a path towards a community maintained COSI controller, which will be capable of bucket lifecycle operations.
+It is anticipated that the controller provide an API such that pluggable drivers may be written to implement operations specific to the object store provider.

+This proposal does _not_ include a standardized *protocol* or abstraction of storage vendor APIs

 ## Goals